tmcarlisle/WPLesson/index.md

 **Add some text**

-Like images, you can add a *block* of text to a page.
-There are two kinds of text blocks: Paragraph or Classic.
+Similarly, you can add a *block* of text to a page.
+There are two kinds of text blocks: *Paragraph* or *Classic*.
 Classic allows a little more control of how the text is displayed.

 <img src="images/class-addtext.png" alt="windows" class="center"/>